zju3dv/hghoi/python/README.md

 ## Exported training data and pretrained models.

 You could use Unity to export the training data by yourself.
 We also provide our exported data.
-You can access the data and the pretrained models from [here](https://zjueducn-my.sharepoint.com/:f:/g/personal/hjpi_zju_edu_cn/ErSIBkSOwSFJh6Fk1Ml6BNABqulxpY_mEcGhnxxtQ0l2Bg?e=AzNZkD).
+You can access the data and the pretrained models from [DataLink](https://drive.google.com/file/d/1eU8Re-fCv49DuYAR2tds9MVOrS3dh5OX/view?usp=sharing) and [ModelLink](https://drive.google.com/file/d/13Qg1hIL38oq6ExkbhlKmnSBZd26Lgwxx/view?usp=sharing).

 For the training data, please download `MotionWorld.zip` and unzip it in `python/datasets/samp/`.